SHOP COURSES

 The Tomb Banshee has a ranged attack that is her strongest (2/5 damage) and can reach 10″ with no minimum value, meaning she could use it also on melee.

-However, her special ability Frightful Touch, that allows to treat all hits as critical hits, works only on her melee profile (4 attacks with 4 damage on critical hit) that is still a good profile is you have the Triple to use.
+However, her special ability Frightful Touch, that allows to treat all hits as critical hits, works only on her melee profile (4 attacks that become 5 when activating the ability with 4 damage on critical hit) that is still a good profile is you have the Triple to use.

 An all-round leader and a valid option at a decent cost.